Great Ormond Street Hospital: Peter Pan

-In April 1929 J.M.
-Barrie gave the copyright to his Peter Pan works to the hospital, with the request that the income from this source not be disclosed.
+In April 1929 J. M. Barrie gave the copyright to his Peter Pan works to the hospital, with the request that the income from this source not be disclosed.
 This gave the institution control of the rights to these works, and entitled it to royalties from any performance or publication of the play and derivative works.
 Innumerable performances of the play and its various adaptations have been staged, several theatrical and television adaptations have also been produced, and numerous editions of the novel have been published, all under licence from the hospital.
 The hospital's trustees further commissioned a sequel novel, Peter Pan in Scarlet, written by Geraldine McCaughrean and published in 2006.

-After the copyright first expired in the UK at the end of 1987 – 50 years after Barrie's death – the UK government's Copyright, Designs and Patents Act of 1988 granted the hospital a perpetual right to collect royalties for public performances and commercial publication of the work within the UK.
-This did not grant GOSH full copyright control over the work, however.
-When UK copyright terms were later extended to the author's life plus 70 years by a European Union directive in 1996, GOSH revived its full copyright claim on the work.
+After the copyright first expired in the UK at the end of 1987 – 50 years after Barrie's death – the government's Copyright, Designs and Patents Act of 1988 granted the hospital a perpetual right to collect royalties for public performances and commercial publication of the work within the UK.
+This did not grant the hospital full copyright control over the work, however.
+When British copyright terms were later extended to the author's life plus 70 years by a European Union directive in 1996, Great Ormond Street revived its full copyright claim on the work.
 After the copyright expired again in 2007, the terms of the Copyright, Designs and Patents Act again applied.

-At various times, GOSH has been in legal disputes in the United States, where the copyright term is based on date of publication, putting the 1911 novel in the public domain since the 1960s.
-The hospital asserts that the 1928 version of the play is still under copyright in the US.